tauri-apps/tauri-plugin-localhost/README.md

 ![plugin-localhost](banner.png)

+[DEPRECATED] Please use the plugin from https://github.com/tauri-apps/plugins-workspace instead.

 Expose your apps assets through a localhost server instead of the default custom protocol.

 > Note: This plugins brings considerable security risks and you should only use it if you know what your are doing.
 If in doubt, use the default custom protocol implementation.